kentdlee/Frogger/README.md

 Have fun and enjoy the lectures and building an arcade game in Python!

-* Lesson One - Getting Started
+* Lesson One - Getting Started.
+[Additional Frogger images can be found here](http://strategywiki.org/wiki/Frogger/Getting_Started).
 * Lesson Two - Organization of the Code
 * Lesson Three